arvidn/libtorrent/docs/manual.rst

 If ``rate_limit_ip_overhead`` is set to true, the estimated TCP/IP overhead is drained from the rate limiters, to avoid exceeding the limits with the total traffic

-``announce_to_all_trackers`` controls how multi tracker torrents are treated.
-If this is set to true, all trackers in the same tier are announced to in parallel.
-If all trackers in tier 0 fails, all trackers in tier 1 are announced as well.
-This is the uTorrent behavior.
-If it's set to false, the behavior is as defined by the multi tracker specification.
-It defaults to false, which is the same behavior previous versions of libtorrent has had as well.

-``prefer_udp_trackers`` is true by default.
-It means that trackers may be rearranged in a way that udp trackers are always tried before http trackers for the same hostname.
-Setting this to fails means that the trackers' tier is respected and there's no preference of one protocol over another.

-``strict_super_seeding`` when this is set to true, a piece has to have been forwarded to a third peer before another one is handed out.
-This is the traditional definition of super seeding.

-``seeding_piece_quota`` is the number of pieces to send to a peer, when seeding, before rotating in another peer to the unchoke set.
-It defaults to 3 pieces, which means that when seeding, any peer we've sent more than this number of pieces to will be unchoked in favour of a choked peer.

-``max_sparse_regions`` is a limit of the number of *sparse regions* in a torrent.
-A sparse region is defined as a hole of pieces we have not yet downloaded, in between pieces that have been downloaded.
-This is used as a hack for windows vista which has a bug where you cannot write files with more than a certain number of sparse regions.
-This limit is not hard, it will be exceeded.
-Once it's exceeded, pieces that will maintain or decrease the number of sparse regions are prioritized.
-To disable this functionality, set this to 0.
-It defaults to 0 on all platforms except windows.

-``lock_disk_cache`` if lock disk cache is set to true the disk cache that's in use, will be locked in physical memory, preventing it from being swapped out.

 pe_settings
 ===========